DanTCIM/ASOP_RNN/README.md

 Although a relatively small neural network, it contains around 3 million parameters.
 It took about 5 hours to train on an Apple M2 Pro chip going through 21 epochs.
 The `model` folder includes a [pre-trained model](./model) so you can quickly deploy and generate ASOPs without training yourself.
 The code is available for you to train on any text documents.

 Please see the [Jupyter Notebook](./notebook/ASOP_RNN.ipynb) in the `notebook` folder for further descriptions of the model and underlying codes.
+The Streamlit implementation Python code is [here](ASOP_RNN_Streamlit.py).

 ## What the model output looks like

+Please visit the [Streamlit site](https://asopdream.streamlit.app/) and run the model yourself!

 The model is hallucinating.
 However, ASOP may appear like this for non-actuaries!

 The following animated GIF shows multiple illustrative instances.